-- Language analysis: Considered here is the relationship between language and thought and language and intelligence, the level (concrete to abstract) on which the child's language functions, the vocabulary, the quality and orderliness of sentence constructions, language as a medium and means of thought and intelligence, and if there are language deficiencies which restrain the child's implementation of intelligence. - Analysis of thinking: The course of thinking with reference to answers to problems, reasoning, order or disorder, logical or illogical, the level of consciousness on which thinking functions (e.g., concrete-perceptual, schematic, abstract), etc. are established. - Analysis of directedness: Attention is given to the state of directedness; if the child can implement his/her abilities by directing him/herself to the task. - Arithmetic analysis: Here one notices if the child can read and understand the problem, and if he/she can perform the necessary computations with facility.
+Language analysis: Taken into account here is the relationship between language and thought and also language and intelligence, the level (concrete to abstract) on which the child's language functions, the vocabulary, the quality and orderliness of sentence constructions, language as a medium and means of thought and intelligence, and if there are language deficiencies that restrain the child's implementation of his intelligence.

+Analysis of thinking: The course of thinking with reference to answers to problems, reasoning, order or disorder, logical or illogical, the level of consciousness on which thinking functions (e.g., concrete-perceptual, schematic, abstract), etc. are established.

+Analysis of directedness: Attention is given to the state of directedness; if the child can implement his abilities by directing himself to the task.

+Arithmetic analysis: Here one notices if the child can read and understand the problem, and if he can perform the necessary computations with facility.

-- Memory analysis: This is the ability to recall and to recognize representations.
-Does memory serve as an aid for weak intelligence, or as a restraint for high intelligence?
+Memory analysis: This is the ability to recall and to

+recognize representations.
+Does memory serve as an aid for weak intelligence or as a restraint for high intelligence?
 It is noted if there is a defect in the ability to "receive" (receptive memory) or in the quality of the recall.
-Memory phenomena such as number, word, visual and auditory memory are evaluated. - Analysis of perceiving: Notice the nature of perceiving --is it directed more to the whole or to details?
+Memory phenomena such as number, word, visual and auditory memory are evaluated.

+Analysis of perceiving: Notice the nature of perceiving --is it directed more to the whole or to details?
 Are there perceptual disturbances?
-Attend to spatial perceptual abilities, to perceptual acuity and quickness. - Affective analysis: Notice the ways language is experienced affectively, the affective use of language, the nature of affectivity (whether the emotions are entirely or partly under intellectual control). - Analysis of attention/concentration: Notice if there is any intellectual advantage accrued from the child's ability to concentrate: if there are lapses, fluctuations and a slackening of attention. - Analysis of intellectual tempo: Notice the speed with which the problems are solved or the tasks are completed.
+Attend to spatial perceptual abilities, to perceptual acuity and quickness.

+Affective analysis: Notice the ways language is experienced affectively, the affective use of language, the nature of affectivity (whether or not the emotions are entirely or partly under intellectual control).

+Analysis of attention/concentration: Notice if there is any intellectual advantage accrued from the child's ability to concentrate: if there are lapses, fluctuations and a slackening of attention.

+Analysis of intellectual tempo: Notice the speed with which the problems are solved or the tasks are completed.
 Concentration and directedness to the task contribute to the tempo and quality of the responses.
-Notice the writing speed, speed of motor movements, vitality of thought, etc. - Projective analysis: Notice projective expressions which refer to the child's relationship with his/her world. - (3) Pedagogical evaluation (of his/her educative guidance): A child must be educated to actualize his/her intelligence, and this will influence how he/she implements it.
-Educative neglect can result in under actualizing intelligence.
-The orthopedagogue evaluates whether the cognitive, affective and normative structures of the child's pedagogical situation are favorable for him/her to implement his/her intelligence:
+Notice the writing speed, speed of motor movements, vitality of thought, etc.

+Projective analysis: Notice projective expressions that refer to the child's relationship with his world.

+(3) Pedagogical evaluation (of his educative guidance): A child must be educated to actualize his intelligence, and this will influence how he implements it.
+Educational neglect can result in under actualizing intelligence.
+The orthopedagogue evaluates whether the cognitive, affective and normative structures of the child's pedagogical situation are favorable for him to implement his intelligence:
-Actualizing intelligence and cognitive educating:

-This is accomplished by maintaining an adequate level of language (so that deficient language does not serve as a defective medium of intelligence), by meaningfully answering the child's questions, by the child learning to do things, by providing him/her with adequate life experiences, by supplying him/her with formative materials, etc.
+Actualizing intelligence and cognitive educating: This is accomplished by maintaining an adequate level of language (so that deficient language does not serve as a defective medium of intelligence), by meaningfully answering the child's questions, by the child learning to do things, by providing him with adequate life experiences, by supplying him with formative materials, etc.

-Actualizing intelligence and affective educating:

-Emotional educating determines the quality of the child's security, helplessness and exploration.
-A child who feels secure also will feel ready to venture, and, thus, is ready and prepared to intelligently explore his/her world.
+Actualizing intelligence and affective educating: Emotional educating determines the quality of the child's security, helplessness and exploration.
+A child who feels secure also will feel ready to venture, and thus is ready and prepared to intelligently explore his world.

-Actualizing intelligence and normative educating:

-Here the concern is with exemplifying norms in terms of which the child gives sense and meaning to his/her intellectual achievements.
-His/her intellectual activities must be meaningful for him/her--this is important for a person to make the most of his/her intellectual abilities.
-The child's attunement to and responsibility for his/her intellectual achievements are at issue.
-He/she must be educated to the responsible implementation of his/her intelligence.
+Actualizing intelligence and normative educating: Here the concern is with exemplifying norms in terms of which the child gives sense and meaning to his intellectual achievements.
+His intellectual activities must be meaningful for him--this is important in order for a person to make the most of his intellectual abilities.
+The child's attunement to and responsibility for his intellectual achievements are at issue.
+He must be educated to the responsible implementation of his intelligence.